harvester/docs/docs/upgrade/troubleshooting.md

 ### Phase 2: Preload container images

 The Harvester controller creates jobs on each Harvester node to download images from the repository VM and preload them.
-These are container images required for the next release.
+These are the container images required for the next release.

 During this stage you can see the upgrade status windows shows:

 ![](./assets/ts_status_phase2.png){: style="width:60%"}

 It will take a while for all nodes to preload images.
-If the upgrade fails at this phase, the user can check job logs in `cattle-system` namespace:
+If the upgrade fails at this phase, the user can check job logs in the `cattle-system` namespace:

 ```
 $ kubectl get jobs -n cattle-system | grep prepare